Youth Without Youth (film): Plot

-In 1938, Dominic Matei is a 70-year-old professor of linguistics.
-He is pining after the love of his youth, Laura.
-He subsequently travels to Bucharest, the city where he and she met at university.
-Feeling that his fruitless search for the origin of human language has condemned him to a solitary, wasted life, Dominic is intent on committing suicide after this one last journey.
-However, he is abruptly yet non-lethally struck by lightning while crossing the street.
-In hospital, Professor Stanciulescu informs Dominic that, much to both their surprises, the lightning appears to have regenerated him into a much younger man.
-Soon after, while residing at the Professor's home, Dominic also discovers that he possesses strange, psychic capacities.
+In 1938, Dominic Matei, a 70-year-old professor of linguistics in Piatra Neamț, travels to Bucharest, where he met the love of his youth, Laura.
+Feeling that his fruitless search for the origin of human language has condemned him to a solitary, wasted life, Dominic wants to commit suicide.
+In Bucharest, he is struck by lightning.
+Dominic subsequently regenerates into a younger man and gains psychic capacities.

-As Romania is invaded by Nazi Germany, Doktor Josef Rudolf begins to show an interest in Stanciulescu's miracle patient.
-Since Dominic's budding powers have blurred his perception of reality, he is bamboozled into mistaking a Nazi spy known only as the Woman in Room Six for an erotic fantasy.
-They spend their nights together, and she discovers that he has developed a talent for speaking in tongues.
+As Romania is invaded by Nazi Germany, Doktor Josef Rudolf begins to show an interest in Dominic, who is residing at the home of Professor Stanciulescu and has developed a talent for speaking in tongues.
+Since Dominic's budding powers blurred his perception of reality, he is bamboozled into mistaking a Nazi spy for an erotic fantasy.
+They spend their nights together.
 Meanwhile, invisible to human eyes, an alternate persona presents itself to Dominic as his "Other" from outside space and time.
-When Dominic asks for proof, the "Other" obliges by bringing him two roses out of nowhere.
-Unbeknownst to Dominic, Stanciulescu has witnessed the event and overhears his friend ask himself, "Where do you want me to put the third rose?"
-Understanding the Nazis' designs, Stanciulescu persuades Dominic to escape from Romania.
+When Dominic asks for proof, the "Other" brings him two roses out of nowhere.
+Stanciulescu secretly witnesses the event and overhears Dominic ask, "Where do you want me to put the third rose?"
+Stanciulescu persuades Dominic to escape from Romania and the Nazis.

-Living like a spy, Dominic eventually winds up in Switzerland towards the end of World War II.
-There he is confronted by Doktor Rudolf at gunpoint in an alleyway.
+Living like a spy, Dominic winds up in Switzerland towards the end of World War II.
+There, he is confronted by Rudolf at gunpoint in an alleyway.
 Rudolf argues that Dominic's existence supports the Nazis' ideal of the superman, and that the coming nuclear conflicts can only be survived by a superior species of man.
-In the background, the "Other" confirms this to be the case.
-However, in refusing to cooperate, Dominic manifests telekinetic powers which manipulate Rudolf into shooting himself.
-Subsequently, Dominic returns to a normal existence and resumes his linguistic research.
-Having realised that the lightning strike has partially lent him the capacities and knowledge of future humanity, he develops a secret language for his audio diary, to be deciphered long after the nuclear apocalypse.
+The "Other" confirms this to be the case.
+In refusing to cooperate, Dominic manifests telekinetic powers which manipulate Rudolf into shooting himself.
+Dominic returns to a normal existence and resumes his linguistic research.
+Having realised that the lightning strike partially lent him the capacities and knowledge of future humanity, he develops a secret language for his audio diary, to be deciphered long after the nuclear apocalypse.